-Due to the Compact Call Year designation for 2024, NeDNR will provide the Districts with an estimate of how much yield from potential management actions may be needed within the year.
-A summary of the Districts' provisional 2023 Guide Rock balances, forecast 2024 Guide Rock balances, and summed balances for the compliance period are provided in Table 7.
+Due to the Compact Call Year designation for 2025, NeDNR will provide the Districts with an estimate of how much yield from potential management actions may be needed within the year.
+A summary of the Districts' provisional 2024-2025 Guide Rock balances and 2021-2025 Hardy balances are provided in Tables 7 and 8, respectively.
+The potential exists for an increase in irrigation water supplies and the Compact Call Year averaging period provisions of the Resolution to result in the Guide Rock balance not being applicable in 2025 or for the Hardy balance to become less than the Guide Rock balance.
+Therefore, the potential 2025 Compact obligation for each District is to offset the lesser of their Guide Rock and Hardy balances.

 In Compact Call Years, NeDNR will implement additional surface water controls.
-NeDNR will issue an order designating 2024 as a Compact Call Year and carry out the necessary administration of natural flow and storage surface water appropriations within the basin.
-The Department will coordinate with the Districts to provide updated water supply projections throughout 2024 and inform the Districts if Kansas requests Compact Compliance Volume in the fall of 2024.
+NeDNR will issue an order designating 2025 as a Compact Call Year and carry out the necessary administration of natural flow and storage surface water appropriations within the basin consistent with NRD management actions and Compact requirements.
+The Department will coordinate with the Districts to provide updated water supply projections throughout 2025 and inform the Districts if Kansas requests Compact Compliance Volume in the fall of 2025.